-In case you missed them, the 2018 national beekeeping conferences took place last week; the American Beekeeping Federation (ABF) in Reno and the American Honey Producers Association (AHPA) in San Diego.
+In case you missed them, two national beekeeping conferences took place last week: American Beekeeping Federation (ABF) in Reno and American Honey Producers Association (AHPA) in San Diego.
 Here are some key takeaways and trends we found.

 There’s a lot of uncertainty about the new Electronic Logging Device (ELD) rule, which went into effect on December 18th.
 The new rule requires commercial truckers to install an ELD to track hours on the road.
 This change is causing uncertainty for two reasons: costs are expected to rise, and non-stop trips might be at risk.